List of tallest buildings in Kolkata

 An Aerial view of Kolkata's Skyline.

-Skyline of Salt Lake Sector-V, Commercial area.

 The Skyline of Kolkata's Central Business District in 2024 with The 42, Tata Centre and Everest House.

 This list of tallest buildings in Kolkata enumerates high-rise buildings and skyscrapers in Kolkata and its metropolitan area.
-Kolkata is currently home to around 14 skyscrapers and more than 1,500 completed high-rise buildings, and many more high-rise buildings are under construction.
+Kolkata is currently home to around 15 skyscrapers and more than 1,500 completed high-rise buildings, and many more high-rise buildings are under construction.
 The 42, which was completed in 2019, is currently the tallest building in Kolkata and the tallest completed building in India outside of Mumbai, with a height of 260 m consisting of 65 floors.

 Overview

-Skyline along E.M.Bypas, Kolkata.
+Skyline along E.M.Bypass, Kolkata.

-Kolkata's high-rises are primarily concentrated in and around Chowringhee, which is the central business district of the city, EM bypass area and Newtown-Rajarhat area.
+Kolkata's high-rises are primarily concentrated in and around Chowringhee, which is the central business district of the city, EM Bypass area and Newtown-Rajarhat area.
 Tata Centre, the 18-storied building which was completed in 1963 was the city's first skyscraper at 79.2 m.
 When Chatterjee International Center (24 floors) was built in 1976, it became the tallest office building in the city and also the tallest of its type in all of Eastern India with a height of 91 m.
 Everest House (21 floors) (84 m), built in 1978, is also located in Chowringhee.

 Apart from the central business district, the region of B.B.D.
 Bagh and Babughat also have several high-rises.
 The Salt Lake City and Rajarhat New Town regions (which already have several high-rises) have undergone a massive construction boom, with hundreds of high-rises completed and under construction.
 The city got its first residential high-rise in 2004 when the 'Peak' block was opened in Hiland Park.
 It has 28 floors with a height of 86 m.

-High rises in New Town, Kolkata.